lemonteaa/revision-math-note-ai-ml/Reproducing Kernel Hilbert Space, the Kernel trick, and SVM.md

 ### Feature maps

-A feature map is any function $\phi : X \rightarrow F$ where F is some hilbert space.
+A feature map is any function (not necessarily linear) $\phi : X \rightarrow F$ where F is some hilbert space.
 Note that any feature map give rise to a symmetric psd kernel (which then implicitly defines a RKHS from the sections above) by defining

 $K(x, y) := \langle \phi(x), \phi(y) \rangle_F$...(3)